 The beauty of Harris Tweed begins long before the weaver creates the cloth!

-The weaver decides on the design, the colour, the draft and begins making the warp.
+The Weaver decides on the design, the colour, the draft and begins making the warp.
 For an independent, single width weaver, this will probably mean warping by hand on wooden stakes.
+Or if they are very lucky a warping mill!
 This takes time, concentration and strength!
 Pulling yarn from maybe twenty four bobbins on a creel and passing them around the wooden stakes, which can be over three metres apart is no mean feat.
-The warp could be anything from twenty to fifty metres long!
+The warp could be anything from twenty to over fifty metres long!

 One little job left to do...winding the pirns!
 Only then can weaving begin!

 The one very special attribute that Harris Tweed possesses that no other textile in the world has, is an Act of Parliament governing its production.

 In 1993, an Act of Parliament brought in to being the Harris Tweed Authority, this replaced the Harris Tweed Association which began life in 1909.
 Its role, to be Guardians of the Orb.
 Every metre of Harris Tweed is inspected in accordance with the Act of 1993.

 Harris Tweed cloth must be "Handwoven by the islanders at their homes in the Outer Hebrides, and made from pure virgin wool, dyed and spun in the Outer Hebrides".

 Once the Harris Tweed Authority Inspectors are satisfied that the cloth has been produced in accordance with the Act of Parliament it is then stamped with the Orb, at the mill.